A Neural Tangent Kernel Perspective of GANs: NTK Analysis of GANs

 \end{theorem}

-As for any given training time $t$, there exists a unique $f_t \in \app{L^2}{\Omega}$, defined over all of $\Omega$ and not only the training set, the aforementioned issue in \cref{sec:issues_large_discr_scpace} of determining the discriminator associated to $\hgamma$ is now resolved.
+As for any given training time $t$, there exists a unique $f_t \in \app{L^2}{\Omega}$, defined over all of $\Omega$ and not only the training set, the aforementioned issue in \cref{sec:issues_large_discr_scpace} of determining the discriminator associated to $\hgamma_g$ is now resolved.
 It is now possible to study the discriminator in its general form thanks to \cref{eq:discr_dynamics}.
-It involves two terms: the neural network at initialization $f_0$, as well as the kernel operator of an integral.
-This integral is a function that is undefined outside $\supp \hgamma$, as by definition $\mgrad{\hgamma} \app{\Lo_{\halpha}}{f_{s}} \in \app{L^2}{\hgamma}$.
+It involves two terms: the previous discriminator state $f_0 = f^j$, as well as the kernel operator of an integral.
+This integral is a function that is undefined outside $\supp \hgamma_g$, as by definition $\mgrad{\hgamma_g} \app{\Lo_{\halpha_g}}{f_{s}} \in \app{L^2}{\hgamma_g}$.
 Fortunately, the kernel operator behaves like a smoothing operator, as it not only defines the function on all of $\Omega$ but embeds it in a highly structured space.